 ✓Individual User Settings remember certain Form locations (any change in size settings), most recently selected Report Options, any Drop-Down (field to search by) Selection List, and most recently entered search character entries.

-✓All these options are stored based on the User's Log In Name, therefore the User Settings are unique from User to User.
+✓All these options are stored based on the User's Log In Name, therefore the User Settings are unique for each User.

 ✓If operating on a Network, and have Users who move from station to station on occasion, User Settings follow those Users around the network, regardless of what workstation the User has actually logged on to.

-❑More Features - The following chapters contain important additional information on how other useful MKMS features are used:
+❑More Features - The following Chapter Topics contain important additional information on how other useful MKMS features are used:

 1.Information Processing Forms - Forms consist of the program's background area, current Form's title, data entry fields, and any other information presented by the MKMS for the function or process you requested.